-Celebration of positive behaviour is central to an London Park School education.
+Celebration of positive behaviour is central to a London Park School Mayfair education.
 Some ways in which positive behaviour is recognised includes:

 - Positive verbal and written acknowledgement from teachers

 - Whole School and Section Assemblies

+- Regular Head's Commendations meetings

-- Merits which are logged on ISAMs
+- House Points which are logged on ISAMs

 - Sending of written praise (Post Cards)

-- A House feast is awarded to the House with the highest number of merits at the end of each year, to promote healthy competition.
+- A House shield is awarded to the House with the highest number of house points at the end of each year, to promote healthy competition.

-Prizes for achievement and demonstrating the School values during the School year are awarded at Prize Giving
+- Prizes for achievement and demonstrating the School values during the School year are awarded at Prize Giving